Updated Ambulatory blood pressure monitoring position statement

 Health professionals will find the guide easy to use, with quick access to key recommendations and summarised treatment algorithms.
 The 2010 version includes the Australian cardiovascular disease risk charts.

-You can access the guide and its associated resources below.
-To order a print copy, call our Health Information Service on 1300 36 27 87 or email us.
+You can access the full guideline and its associated resources below.
+Only the quick reference guide is available to order through our Health Information Service call 1300 36 27 87 or email us.

 Two tools to help health professionals treat people with hypertension are now available.
 These tools are based on “Guide to management of hypertension 2008”.